 You can also view property configuration values that differ between clusters across a deployment by selecting Non-uniform Values on the Configuration tab of the Cloudera Manager Home > Status tab.
-For more information, see Cluster-Wide Configuration on page 35
+For more information, see Cluster-Wide Configuration on page 38 vendor (ISV).
+If you have multiple clusters managed by Cloudera Manager, an add-on service can be deployed on any of the clusters.